RedheadShaggy/miniweath/README.md

 At this time app not done yet, but i writing code time to time :D

 Also I use Jsmn lib for parsing JSON, it's a cool and small c library.
 Check it out on http://zserge.com/jsmn.html

+##### Actually
+now it even can show weather, just enter your city as first arg.